tigasgon1999/Agricultural-Pattern-Recognition/README.md

 ## Tackling Class Imbalance on Agriculture-Vision Semantic Segmentation
 We focus on improving DeepLabV3+’s performance on the Agriculture-Vision semantic segmentation task by addressing the class imbalance present in the data.
 This is done by experimenting with different loss functions and augmentation and oversampling schemes.
 We manage to achieve competitive results with an mIoU of 46.40% on the test set by adding an Adaptive Class Weighting mechanism on the loss function of the Baseline Model.
+The full report can be found (here)[here].

 ## Dataset and task
 We will perform a semantic segmentation task on the Agriculture-Vision data set (Chiu et al., 2020b), which consists of high-quality aerial farmland images with labelled